solidi/writing/05-deception-degenerate-ab-testing.md

 It’s as if the three angles of the triangle are flattened.
 In theory, the triangle exists, but all that remains are overlapping linear lines.

-While this post is not about mathematics, it will attempt to classify certain A/B testing methodology as *degenerate* using patterns that approach a line of user deception, also known as *dark patterns*.
+While this essay is not about mathematics, it will attempt to classify certain A/B testing methodology as *degenerate* using patterns that approach a line of user deception, also known as *dark patterns*.
 Then, we will review questionable large scale tests in the tech industry.
 Finally, we will conclude by giving recommendations on avoiding this deception by making clear statements to our users.

 Before we begin, let’s discuss what A/B testing is.